FRC-7850/L2-Requirements/README.md

 - Robot shall be able to shoot 5 frisbees in 10 seconds
-1. Robot shall be able to shoot 5 in a periodic and controlled fashion
+1. Robot shall be able to shoot 5 times in a periodic and controlled fashion
 2. Robot shall shoot once every 2 seconds